 Again, when the resolution states that, “Critical race theory and intersectionality alone are insufficient to diagnose and redress the root causes of the social ills that they identify, which result from sin, yet these analytical tools can aid in evaluating a variety of human experiences,” it doesn’t tell us in what way CRT and intersectionality can help us, nor does it indicate why such ideas are in any way needed to in order to “aid” us, “in evaluating a variety of human experiences.”

 As I see it, there are some holes here large enough to drive a leftist, social justice truck through.
 And, no matter how much those who adopted the resolution may decry in the future what they will no doubt claim to be a misuse of the document, they have left open a pretty large beachhead upon which the enemy of our faith may establish a base of operations.
-Thus I agree with Josh that is is a dangerous document.
-At best it is appears to be naive or historically forgetful as to how such errors have entered the churches in that past, and it has left plenty of room for today’s errors to enter in the same way.
+Thus I agree with Josh that it is a dangerous document.
+At best it is appears to be naive or historically forgetful as to how such errors have entered the churches in the past, and it has left plenty of room for today’s errors to enter in the same way.

 The SBC would have done better to offer a clear statement of what is wrong with CRT and intersectionality, such as what Tom Ascol apparently encouraged them to do with his proposed amendments to the resolution.
 These amendments included the following statements: